snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/index.md

 snowplow('enableLinkClickTracking', {'filter': myFilter});
 ```

 The second optional parameter is `pseudoClicks`.
-If this is not turned on, Firefox will not recognise middle clicks.
+If this is not turned on, Firefox will not recognize middle clicks.
 If it is turned on, there is a small possibility of false positives (click events firing when they shouldn't).
 Turning this feature on is recommended:

 ```javascript
 snowplow('enableLinkClickTracking', null, true);